martian-lang/martian-docs/content/writing-pipelines/index.md

 - **Easier to maintain**: mechanical changes to the source don't cause unrelated changes to the file's formatting; diffs show only the real changes.
 - **Uncontroversial**: never have a debate about spacing or brace position ever again!

-`mrf` takes a list of MRO filenames as arguments.
+`mro format` takes a list of MRO filenames as arguments.
 By default, it will output the formatted code back to `stdout`.
 If given the `--rewrite` option, it will write the formatted code back into the original files.
 If given the `--all` option, it will rewrite all MRO files found in your `MROPATH`.
 For consistency of your MRO codebase, consider configuring editor save-hooks or git commit-hooks that run `mrf --rewrite` or `mrf --all`.

-`mrf` does not support any arguments that affect the formatting, otherwise it would not be canonical!
+`mro format` does not support any arguments that affect the formatting, otherwise it would not be canonical!

-If you run `mrf` with the `--includes` flag, it will (attempt to) fix up `@include` directives.
+If you run `mro format` with the `--includes` flag, it will (attempt to) fix up `@include` directives.
 Specifically, if a pipeline in an `mro` source file uses a stage, it will ensure that the file defining that stage is _directly_ included, and that files which are not directly depended on are not included.